Ionhour Docs

 What Happens Next

-• Missed ping → Check goes LATE, then DOWN if the grace period passes
+• Missed ping → Goes LATE, then DOWN if the grace period passes

 • DOWN → Ionhour creates an incident and sends alerts

-• Ping received again → Check recovers to OK, incident is resolved, recovery alert sent
+• Ping received again → Recovers to OK, incident is resolved, recovery alert sent

 Next Steps